""

 Course Description

-This course deals with the spectrum of teaching methods from direct and formal approaches to informal methods.
+This course covers a spectrum of teaching methods, from direct, formal approaches to informal ones.
 Emphasis is put on theoretical underpinnings and research on teaching methods, especially Icelandic research.
-Special attention is put on examining differentiated and responsive approaches (such as the open school concept, flexible teaching, cooperation, multi-age teaching, problem-based learning, holistic education, project-based learning, negotiating the curriculum and authentic learning).
+Special attention is given to examining differentiated and responsive approaches (such as the open school concept, flexible teaching, cooperation, multi-age teaching, problem-based learning, holistic education, project-based learning, negotiating the curriculum, and authentic learning).

 Face-to-face learning